-- c. comply with the requirements of applicable accounting and auditing standards, as well as Company policies, in order to maintain a high standard of accuracy and completeness in the Company's financial records and other business-related information and data; - d. adhere to a high standard of business ethics and not seek competitive advantage through unlawful or unethical business practices; - e. deal fairly with the Company's customers, suppliers, competitors, employees and independent contractors; - f. refrain from taking advantage of anyone through manipulation, concealment, abuse of privileged information, misrepresentation of material facts or any other unfair-dealing practice; - g. protect the assets of the Company and ensure their proper use; - h. until the earliest of (i) the Company's initial business combination (as such is defined in the Company's initial registration statement filed with the SEC), (ii) the Company's liquidation, or (iii) such time that such person ceases to be an officer or director of the Company, in each case, to first present to the Company for the Company's consideration, prior to presentation to any other entity, any business opportunity, but only if such opportunity is suitable for the Company, subject to the Company's amended and restated memorandum and articles of association in effect at such time and subject to any other fiduciary or contractual obligations such officer or director may have; and - i. avoid actual or apparent conflicts between personal, private interests and the interests of the Company, wherever possible, including receiving improper personal benefits as a result of his or her position, except as may be allowed under guidelines or resolutions approved by the Board (or the appropriate committee of the Board) or as disclosed in the Company's public filings with the SEC.
+- c. comply with the requirements of applicable accounting and auditing standards, as well as Company policies, in order to maintain a high standard of accuracy and completeness in the Company's financial records and other business-related information and data; - d. adhere to a high standard of business ethics and not seek competitive advantage through unlawful or unethical business practices; - e. deal fairly with the Company's customers, suppliers, competitors, employees and independent contractors: - f. refrain from taking advantage of anyone through manipulation, concealment, abuse of privileged information, misrepresentation of material facts or any other unfair-dealing practice; - g. protect the assets of the Company and ensure their proper use; - h. until the earlier of (i) the Company's liquidation, or (ii) such time that such person ceases to be an officer or director of the Company, in each case, to first present to the Company for the Company's consideration, prior to presentation to any other entity, any business opportunity, but only if such opportunity is suitable for the Company, subject to the Company's certificate of incorporation and bylaws in effect at such time and subject to any other fiduciary or contractual obligations such officer or director may have; and - i. avoid actual or apparent conflicts between personal, private interests (including any related party transaction) and the interests of the Company, wherever possible, including receiving improper personal benefits as a result of his or her position, except as may be allowed under guidelines or resolutions approved by the Board (or the appropriate committee of the Board) or as disclosed in the Company's public filings with the SEC.
 Anything that would be a conflict for a person subject to this Code also will be a conflict for a member of his or her immediate family or any other close relative.